BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 print(Y_test)
 ```

-Looking at the output, we see that we created a clean training data set, spanning 196 samples without any pollution from class 6.
+Looking at the output, we see that we created a clean training dataset, spanning 196 samples without any pollution from class 6.
 The test data spans 18 instances, having equal parts of target (class 1) and novelty data (class 6).
 This will enable us to check how the algorithm performs.
-(There is no label for class "4" in the data set as this subset was removed by the original authors.
+(There is no label for class "4" in the dataset as this subset was removed by the original authors.
 To our cause, this does not matter).

 ```
 Dimension Training Data:  (196, 2)